 Maine Service Fellow

-Are you passionate about addressing social justice and sustainability issues through public service?
+Are you passionate about serving the needs of a rural Maine community and make a lasting difference through public service?
 If you are, then you should become a Maine Service Fellow!

-Maine Service Fellows helps rural communities tackle their most critical needs, with a focus on building climate resilience.
-The program increases the opportunities for recent college graduates to devote a year of service, use their skills to make a difference, and strengthen civic engagement and community resilience through engaging community residents in volunteer-based solutions.
-Maine Service Fellows recruits individuals within 5 years of their higher education degree, so apply today if you want to make a meaningful difference in a small-town community’s fight against climate change!
+Maine Service Fellows helps rural communities tackle their most critical issues, with a focus on building community resilience.
+The program increases the opportunities for recent college graduates to devote a year of service, use their skills to make a difference, and strengthen civic engagement through engaging community residents in volunteer-based solutions.
+Maine Service Fellows recruits individuals within 5 years of their higher education degree, so apply today if you want to make a meaningful difference in a small-town community’s fight against large scale issues!

 You will receive: